quailyquaily/quaily-docs/docs/writer/compose-online.md

 1. Write the article and move the cursor to the position where you want to insert the embedded object.
    ![](https://static.quaily.com/media/16nue5mm.webp)
-2. Choose the content type and select the object you want to insert: list, post, video, X's post, or TradingView chart, and fill in the corresponding link.
+2. Choose the content type and select the object you want to insert: channel, post, video, X's post, or TradingView chart, and fill in the corresponding link.
    ![](https://static.quaily.com/media/q38ueom6.webp)
 3. Click the "Insert" button to embed the object into the article.